News & Announcements

-- Brass, Baroque and Beyond - We are delighted to announce that we have secured the services of Canada's amazing brass ensemble "A Touch of Brass" for our Christmas concert on December 8th and 9th at Point Grey's St. Helen's Anglican Church and North Vancouver's Highlands United - more detail coming soon
+- Baroque, Brass and Beyond - We are delighted to announce that we have secured the services of Canada's amazing brass ensemble "A Touch of Brass" for our Christmas concert on December 8th and 9th at Point Grey's St. Helen's Anglican Church and North Vancouver's Highlands United.

 - Watercolours - Our Spring Concert will be made up largely of music from British Columbia Composers.
-After last year's Canada 150 celebration, it seems to be the right time for a salaam to Beautuful BC, its rivers, lakes and coastal vistas The show goes Saturday March 11th, 2019 at St. Helen's and Sunday March 12th at St. Andrew's in Langley.
+After last year's Canada 150 celebration, it seems to be the right time for a salaam to Beautuful BC, its rivers, lakes and coastal vistas.

-- Mass with a Twist - Saturday June 3rd 2019 at St. Helen's, and repeated the next afternoon at Highlands United.
-With the help a small jazz ensemble we present two of twentieth century's most fascinating melding of the jazz idiom and the ecclesiastical liturgy.
+- Mass with a Twist - Friday evening, May 31st at Highlands United repeated on Saturday, June 1st 2019 at St. Helen's.
+With the help a small jazz ensemble we present two of the twenty first century's most fascinating melding of the jazz idiom and the ecclesiastical liturgy.
 By way of contrast to these "book end" pieces we will also reach back for a more traditional approach to the Mass.